Persistence of stationary motion under explicit symmetry breaking perturbation: Symmetry breaking for equilibria

-and has symmetry $H=D_2$, the dihedral group of order four\footnote{The group $D_2$ is isomorphic to $\Z_2\times\Z_2$ which leaves $h_{\lambda}$ invariant when acting on $\alpha_1$ and $\alpha_2$ by swapping the signs.}.
 This perturbation coincides with $h$ when $\lambda=0$ and the function $(\lambda,\nu)\mapsto h_{\lambda}(\nu)$ is smooth.
 Therefore, $h_{\lambda}$ is an $H$-pertubation of $h$.
 The symmetry is broken because the fluid influences the motion of the body if it is elliptical.
 If the body is circular ($A=B$), or if it moves in the vacuum, its center of mass would move at constant velocity and it would rotate at constant angular speed.

 \item We carry out another kind of perturbation: rather than perturbing the rigid body motion by adding a fluid to the system, we start with a circular planar rigid body ($A=B$) in a fluid and break the symmetry by changing the body shape into an ellipse.
 The unperturbed Hamiltonian is given by